-The rope itself is actually made up of several mini-ropes braided together – these represent the main plot and the subplots.
+The rope itself is actually made up of several mini-ropes braided together.
+These represent the main plot and the subplots.
 The rope as a whole represents the sum total of all plot lines in the novel.

 Although the strands are all seamlessly interweaved, they actually remain separate.
-In other words, it should always be possible to remove an individual story line from a novel without the story as a whole collapsing.
-It might weaken it, just as removing a strand from a rope would cause it to lose strength, but the story should still make sense.
+In other words, it should always be possible to remove an individual subplot from a novel without the story as a whole collapsing.
+It might weaken it, just as removing a strand from a rope would weaken it.
+But the story should still make sense.

 Why Are Subplots Important?

-Short stories usually consist of one plot, and a very simple one at that.
-Turn this simple plot into a much lengthier one and you will have something recognizable as a novel on your hands.
+Short stories usually consist of one plot, and a very simple plot at that.
+Turn this simple plot into a longer, more complex one and you’ll have something recognizable as a novel on your hands.
 But for a truly complex story, which most novels are, you need these multiple strands of subplot running through it.

-So in the romantic subplot, the hero further realizes that his wife doesn’t want him to leave the robbery business any more than he wants to quit it.
-They would be bored in Italy inside a month sitting on a beach in Italy, and they both know it.
+So in the romantic subplot, the hero further realizes that his wife doesn’t want him to leave the robbery business any more than he does.
+They’d be bored inside a month sitting on a beach in Italy, and they both know it.

 They just haven’t admitted it until now.

 With only one plot in a novel, it would be difficult to explore your theme from several different angles.

-Here is another advantage of subplots…
+Here’s another advantage of subplots…

-- If the main plot is deadly serious, for example, introduce a light-hearted or even a comic subplot for some occasional light relief.
+If the main plot is deadly serious, for example, introduce a light-hearted or even a comic subplot for some occasional light relief.

 How to Handle Subplots

-First, you add one subplot to the main plot, then all the others.
+And so it continues.
+First you add one subplot to the main plot, then all the others.